Denver Truck Blind Spot Accident Attorneys

 Call Leventhal Puga Braley P.C. for Top Legal Representation

 Recovering from a truck accident is no easy feat.
 You have medical bills, severe injuries, and emotional trauma to deal with.
 Adding a personal injury claim on top of that can seem next to impossible.
 However, when you choose to work with Leventhal Puga Braley P.C., our attorneys take on the claim, so that you can take the time you need to begin the recovery process.
-For help from a Denver truck crash attorney, call our firm at (303) 759-9945.
+For help from a Denver truck crash lawyer, call our firm at (303) 759-9945.
 We are here to offer you the support you truly need.

 Additional Information